CogentRoleplayCommunity/FogentRoleplay/Magic/Runecraft/Runecraft.md

 | 18  | Rune converts to Spiritual effect                                                                                                                                                                                                                                                       |
 | 19  | Rune converts to Fire effect                                                                                                                                                                                                                                                            |
 | 20  | The world slows down around the caster.
 The caster gets to take an additional action.                                                                                                                                                                                                   |

-## Runecraft in Combat

-Runecraft takes time to do properly, Runesmiths prepare their Runecrafts well ahead of when they would actually need them.
-Trying to create runes in battle is at best foolish and usually a death sentence.

-Simple Pure Runes bound to scrolls are an extremely common way of preparing for combat.
-When the user creates the scroll, they are able to craft a specific rune, and at the time they choose to use it, they will use their specific Runecraft roll from when it was created as its combat roll.